A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 When comparing withdrawal frequency, the gap between payouts matters.
 E8 Futures requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
 Trade Day has no minimum profitable days requirement between withdrawals.

 Both firms require clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
-Check the and detail pages for the exact buffer amounts.
+Check the E8 Futures and Trade Day detail pages for the exact buffer amounts.

 News trading allowed · Only 1 min trading days

-E8 Futures is a stronger fit for day traders and budget traders (news trading allowed).
+Both firms work well for budget traders.
+E8 Futures is a stronger fit for day traders (news trading allowed).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate